 The article noted that as it was shipped, the only band that might be legally used was the 70cm band as the strongest harmonics of the other bands weren't properly suppressed - not at all, actually...
 It was observed that this radio seemed to have a single low-pass filter in its transmit path that was designed to start cutting off energy in the 550-575 MHz range - but this sort of filter would have no effect at all on the 2nd and 3rd harmonics on 2 meters and the 2nd harmonic on 222 MHz - which was the problem.

-Besides just being cheap, one reason why someone might have been attracted to this radio is its ability to operate in the 222 MHz band - and paying $75 or so for a radio that could only do 222 MHz would be a reasonable thing to do - so what about making some sort of low-pass filter that would kill two birds with one stone: Allow legal operation on both 2 meters and 222 MHz without having to switch filters?
+Besides just being cheap, one reason why someone might have been attracted to this radio is its ability to operate in the 222 MHz band - and paying $75 or so for a 25 watt radio that could only do 222 MHz might be a reasonable thing to do - so what about making some sort of low-pass filter that would kill two birds with one stone: A single filter that would allow legal operation on both 2 meters and 222 MHz without having to switch filters?

 Designing the filter:

 What I needed was a filter that would pass the 222-225 MHz band with little attenuation, but still knock out the 2 meter band's 2nd harmonics in the 288-296 MHz range.
 This sort of filter would permit operation on both the 2 meter and 222 MHz band without needing to switch or change anything - but if would, of course, preclude operation on 70cm unless it were removed.